babylonhealth/ios-playbook/Cookbook/Technical-Documents/VerticalFrameworks.md

 Instead, we will just migrate `struct` and `enum` data types directly to `BabylonVerticalInterfaces`, with **only containinig minimal structure i.e. constructors and accessors**, since they should all be simple DTOs.

-For example, following code only contains minimal constructors and accessors, thus it is allowed to be added in `BabylonVerticalInterfaces`.
+For example, the following code only contains minimal constructors and accessors (and no behaviour nor business logic), thus it is allowed to be added in `BabylonVerticalInterfaces`.

 ```swift
 // Struct DTO example